 One way to counteract the low blood flows to the gut during exercise may be to eat small, probably liquid meals before you ‘exercise’.
-Eating will increase blood flows to the gut but it may also, in the low blood volume state found in ME/CFS, reduce them to the muscles – probably not a good thing given they already appear to be in a low oxygen state.
+Eating will increase blood flows to the gut but it may also reduce blood flows to the muscles – probably not a good thing given they may already be in a low oxygen state.

 Gut Enhancing Substances

-Maes found that gut enhancing substances such as glutamine, N-acetyl cysteine and zinc in combination with a leaky gut diet were helpful in ME/CFS.
-One review article suggested that glutamine, arginine and citrulline, nitrate and nitrite (green leafy vegetables) supplementation may help.
-Since NSAIDS can decrease blood flows and cause bleeding in the upper gut they should be avoided.
+Maes found that gut-enhancing substances such as glutamine, N-acetyl cysteine, and zinc in combination with a leaky gut diet were helpful in ME/CFS.
+One review article suggested that glutamine, arginine, citrulline, nitrate, and nitrite (green leafy vegetables) supplementation may help.
+Since NSAIDs can decrease blood flow and cause bleeding in the upper gut they should be avoided.

 Giving trained athletes probiotics appeared to decrease intestinal permeability and had some effect on oxidative stress and cytokine levels in one study.
 Probiotics strongly reduced oxidative stress levels in another study.
 Daily administration of probiotics reduced the incidence of infection in one study but not another.

 The variable results may reflect the different strains of probiotics used.
 The field is still early in the game of determining which probiotics work best for different conditions.
 The CAA’s study should give us a much finer-tuned idea of which bacteria to supplement/experiment but the study was small and may not reflect what’s going on in the community at large.

 Health Rising is on the Web Because of Your Support!